 7) Stock/Other Bars:

-Stock bars is the “catch-all” category, and these stock bars can vary slightly in height, pullback, and overall width.
-Examples include Trackers, Club mans, Buckhorn, Scramblers, etc.
+Stock bars are the “catch-all” category, and these stock bars can vary slightly in height, pullback, and overall width.
+Examples include Trackers, Club men, Buckhorn, Scramblers, etc.

 8) Knurled vs Smooth (Excludes H-Bars/ T-Bars):

 This applies to the place where the bars are clamping down on the risers.
 The knurl on the bars provides extra traction to the clamps so that the bars do not move or rotate when riding.
 Whether you’re using tall Ape Hangers, some strong handlebars, or you want extra peace of mind that bars won’t move when you’re riding, it’s a good idea to use knurling handlebars.
 Smooth handlebars don’t have the friction applied, but as long as they’re well clamped down, you don’t have to worry about sliding them.